pussinboots/book/chapters/softcover.md

 * capabilities of testing a web app
 * tools to increase productivity and quality

-The chapter Database give a little overview of Saas database providers and ǵive a detail view on the ClearDB provider and why we choose them.

-* tutorial to setup ClearDB with play framework
-* setup ssh communication with ClearDB
-* little aproach on Data Migration with slick

-The chapter GitHub
+The chapter Database

 The chapter Development

 To illustrate the setup of a complete Development Process we will go from the project concept phase to a shipped product.  we will implement a little test report service.
 For the moment let name it unitcover.
 For more explanation look into the \todo{link to it} Project chapter.

 The chapter Testing